open-zaak/open-zaak-website/vendors.md

 ## How can I sell my product or services? @TODO

 This is of course up to you.
 You could develop a service with a subscription model or sell a service contract.
 Public organisations need to follow strict rules when procuring products and services.
 Procurement rules differ between municipalities.
-Small and mid-sized municipalities typically procure together through
+Small and mid-sized municipalities typically procure together through associations such as [Dimpact](https://www.dimpact.nl/).

-## How can I get listed on the vendor pages?

-This website is also open source and everyone can contribute.
-Head over to the website repository.
-Clone the project.
-Create a new branch, add your vendor page and create a pull request for your branch to merge into 'develop'.
-The last step allows the community to review your contribution before merging it into the website.
-Make sure to read the contribution guidelines for the website.
 (*)= Header photo created by [Simona](https://www.flickr.com/photos/mammaoca2008/7242218154) used with permission.